 It can help you decide what you want to do with your life

 If you are one of those people who hate their jobs, it just makes sense to change things up, do something drastic, and consider taking a gap year to figure things out.
 If you’re one of the younger potential gap year travelers, then taking a year to travel, volunteer, and soak up other cultures is only going to help you in your decision-making process down the line.
 For the high school and college students, you have no doubt been told your entire lives that getting a good education will lead to a good job.
 But there rarely seems to be any mention of one key part of working – happiness.
 You have been told you want success.
 You have been told you want money.
+You have been told you want a house, and nice cars, and cool stuff.
 But happiness?
 You really only get that if you’re lucky.

 Too many people don’t take the time to assess their lives and what it is they want out of it.
 Too many wake up in their 40′s and 50′s and say, “What happened?”
 People get so caught up in life that they forget to stop and look around.
 They don’t realize that so much more can be out there.
 And when they do realize it, sometimes it’s too late.
 Taking a gap year gives you the opportunity to pursue a hobby or passion that you’ve always wanted to pursue.
 You could discover a lost skill you once had.
 You never know what can spark your creative side and send you down a new path.